-- Regardless of the number of qualifiers, each institution will have the opportunity to purchase up to two (2) additional Support Staff (e.g., director of operations, strength coach, nutritionist, team manager, etc.) credentials for \$200.
-The supports staff credentials will not have competition floor access.
-Each institution must verify the members of its coaching and support staff. - One complimentary administrator credential will be provided to each institution that has a qualifier.
+- Regardless of the number of qualifiers, each institution will have the opportunity to purchase one(1) additional Support Staff/Team Personnel (e.g., director of operations, strength coach, nutritionist, team manager, etc.) credentials for \$200 per credential.
+The support staff credentials will not have competition floor access during competition.
+Each institution must verify the members of its coaching and support staff.
+Support personnel does not include athletic trainers, doctors, administrators or sports information, see below for additional information on credentialing those staff members. - One complimentary administrator credential will be provided to each institution that has a qualifier.
 This credential must be for your director of athletics or person who has oversight for the wrestling program at your institution.
-One additional hotel room (subject to availability and may not be at the team hotel) from the NCAA room block, separate from the qualifier formula used to allocate hotel rooms, will be made available to the institution administrator. - A maximum of two (2) additional administrator credentials may be purchased for \$200 each.
-No additional hotel rooms are guaranteed for these two credentials. - These administrator credentials will allow access to the facility and the back-of-house areas only, but not the competition mats.
+One additional hotel room (subject to availability and may not be at the team hotel) from the NCAA room block, separate from the qualifier formula used to allocate hotel rooms, will be made available to the institution administrator. - Administrator credentials will allow access to the facility and back-of-house areas.
+Competition mats access is limited to before or after the round has concluded with no access during competition.
 This credential will be provided only to the appropriate person listed in the registration portal.
-The administrator credential does NOT guarantee a seat, however provides seating opportunities within the participant seating section if seats are available. - In lieu of requesting a credential, a ticket may be purchased through your institution's block, but will not be permitted in the back-of-house areas. - Administrator credentials may be obtained at the team administration registration at U.S. Bank Stadium.
+The administrator credential does NOT guarantee a seat, however, provides seating opportunities within the participant seating section if seats are available. - In lieu of requesting a credential, a ticket may be purchased through your institution's block, but will not be permitted in the back-of-house areas. - Administrator credentials may be obtained at the team administration registration at the Enterprise Center.
 Administrators will need to show a business card and photo identification to prove identity. - Credentials are also available for your institution's authorized athletic trainer and/or physician accompanying the team.
-Please provide their names via the registration portal. - These credentials will be provided only to the appropriate personnel at registration at U.S. Bank Stadium.
-If purchasing additional credentials, be sure to include credit card information via the registration portal. - Any sports information contacts from your institution traveling with your team should obtain the necessary media credential through the NCAA media coordinator. - Violators are subject to misconduct provisions as well as revocation of the credential.
+Please provide their names via the registration portal.
+Athletic trainers and physicians will need to show their appropriate certification credentials, in addition to a photo ID at medical registration. - If purchasing additional credentials, be sure to include credit card information via the registration portal. - Sports information contacts from your institution traveling with your team should obtain the necessary credential through the NCAA media credentialing system. - Violators are subject to misconduct provisions as well as revocation of the credential.